flyntwp/flynt-docs/wordpress/custom-post-types.md

 ```

-Here we pass the `dir` - the folder in which the configuration files are located, and the `fileName` - the name of the configuration file that the feature will look for.
+Here we pass two options:
+- `dir` - the folder in which the configuration files are located
+- `fileName` - the name of the configuration file that the feature will look for.

 ## 2. Create a post type
-Each custom post type requires a separate folder within the `dir` defined above.
-Within this folder, it will look for a JSON file with the `fileName` also defined above.
+Each custom post type requires a separate folder in the defined `dir`.
+Within this folder, it will look for a JSON file with the specified `fileName` (`config.json`).

 As an example, create `config\customPostTypes\products\config.json`.
-Within `config.json`, you can now add the [configuration options exactly as specified by Wordpress](https://codex.wordpress.org/Function_Reference/register_post_type#Parameters):
+Within `config.json`, add the [configuration options exactly as specified by Wordpress](https://codex.wordpress.org/Function_Reference/register_post_type#Parameters):

 ```json
 {